2007 Dellys bombing

 The 2007 Dellys bombing occurred on September 8, 2007, when at least 30 people were killed and 47 injured in a suicide car bomb attack on an Algerian naval barracks in the town of Dellys, 100 km (62 mi) east of Algiers.
-The blast was carried out by two attackers who killed themselves in the attack.
-Al Qaeda's north Africa wing (Al-Qaeda Organization in the Islamic Maghreb) said it was behind the suicide attack.
+The blast was carried out by two attackers, who both died.
+Al-Qaeda's North African wing, al-Qaeda in the Islamic Maghreb, claimed responsibility for the attack.